foreverfl/vscode/docs/csharp/debugging.md

 #### Existing launch.json

 If you have an existing `launch.json`, you can go to the Debug view, select the dropdown, and select the `C#` option.
 This should give you a selection of launch targets that you can add to your dropdown list.
-After selecting, you can hit `kb(workbench.action.debug.start)` or **Start Debugging** with the newly generated configuration.
+After selecting, you can hit `F5` or **Start Debugging** with the newly generated configuration.

 ![Add Dynamic C# Configuration](images/debugging/add-dynamic-configuration.gif)